Hedgehog Friendly Campus

 Following Hedgehog Awareness Week 2020, staff and students were invited to take part in their very own hedgehog garden survey.
 After completing a virtual training webinar demonstrating how to build your own hedgehog survey tunnel, a group of staff and student volunteers surveyed their gardens for five consecutive nights across various locations in the UK including Nottinghamshire, Manchester, Leicestershire, East Sussex, Cambridgeshire and Conwy and Wales.

-The results were fascinating.
 Night-time garden visitors included squirrels, rabbits, mice, rats, cats and hedgehogs.
 One student who took part managed to trace the hedgehog prints back to a hedgehog house she’d put in her garden, and she was delighted to see it has become the home of a nesting female hedgehog.
 Since discovering that the hedgehog house is occupied, cameras have been located nearby, capturing amazing footage of a very busy hedgehog.

 In addition, images taken from night-time cameras at Brackenhurst campus recorded Foxes, Badgers and Hedgehogs.